-To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 Cls may be included as members of the research team.
+To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 CIs may be included as members of the research team.
+If you include more than 15 CIs, your application will be ineligible.